Measure Roof Pitch Angle Online

 • Making a quick visual decision about a 6/12 pitch comparison, then reserving calibrated tools for work that affects safety, code compliance, or fabrication.

-Privacy and reliability notes for measure roof pitch angle
+Privacy and reliability notes for workspace

 Roof photos and plans are processed in your browser during normal measurement and are not uploaded by the tool.